MQ-FOAR705/SophieWallace_POC_Contents/README.md

 The software program ExifTool needs to be downloaded from [ExifTool](https://www.sno.phy.queensu.ca/~phil/exiftool/ExifTool-11.75.dmg)

-The application Duplicati needs to be downloaded from [Duplicati](https://updates.duplicati.com/beta/duplicati-2.0.4.23_beta_2019-07-14.dmg)
+The application Duplicati can be downloaded from [Duplicati](https://updates.duplicati.com/beta/duplicati-2.0.4.23_beta_2019-07-14.dmg)

 The application Github Desktop needs to be downloaded from [Github](https://central.github.com/deployments/desktop/desktop/latest/darwin)